John Salmon (entomologist): Biography

 In December 1948, Salmon married Pamela Wilton, who had been his technical assistant at the Dominion Museum.
 They first lived in Karori and then Karaka Bay; they were to have four sons.
 One of their son, Guy Salmon, became known as an environmentalist.
 After retirement in 1976, the Salmons moved to Waikanae and he was involved in local body politics through memberships to the Waikanae Community Council and Horowhenua County Council.
 With health declining, Salmon gave up his public roles in 1983 and they moved to Taupō where they had owned a holiday home for a long time.
 He worked on more books and revised earlier editions, with the increasing help from his wife.
 He died in Rotorua on 3 May 1999 and his wife completed his last two books.
 Pamela Salmon died in 2011.

+Recognition

+The Campbell Island springtail species Parakatianna salmoni was named after Salmon by Keith Arthur John Wise in 1964, in recognition of his work on Campbell Island and role in the discovery of the species.